Marietta Piccolomini: Marriage and retirement

 In April 1860 she was persuaded by Fabio Campana's entreaties to appear for the last time at Her Majesty's Theatre in the premiere of his Almina, and the following month she married the Marquis Francesco Caetani della Fargna (1824–1906), settling in Florence.
 Thereafter she retired from the stage, taking part only in rare charity concerts or making courtesy appearances.
-In 1863, however, she heard of the preparations in London for some benefit concerts in honour of Benjamin Lumley, the former impresario of Her Majesty's Theatre, who had launched her international career seven years before and who was by then ruined.
+In 1863, however, she heard of the preparations in London for some benefit concerts in honour of Benjamin Lumley, the former impresario of Her Majesty's Theatre, who had launched her international career seven years earlier and who was by then ruined.
 Driven by gratitude, she decided on her own initiative to make the long journey to London and took part in the performances which, given the unavailability of Her Majesty's Theatre, had to be held at the Drury Lane.

 Marquise Caetani della Fargna died of pneumonia on 11 December 1899 at her villa in Florence.
 She is interred in the Cimitero delle Porte Sante at the Basilica di San Miniato al Monte.